HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/configuring_mhs_api_file_based_export.md

 DXPN_CloudNative_Tier1_500K@9.5,2024-10-20T08:00:37.267Z,2024-10-20T08:10:37.267Z,1,e946675c396d99f892c7099e772b776082b2a9a269a1d2670ea9063b61ac43e2
 End,370d193fe0be35950d2707026d23ce595ae46054b77efcc944aa2484eab39399976854c58321ba5437b78896908a0b78de6b7ee6db989b0ccd28ce5c58bd9a09
 ```
-## Upload usage metrics
+### Upload usage metrics
-The generated `{YYYY-MM-DDTHH-MM-SS UTC}usage. metrics` file should then be uploaded to the MHS portal for processing.
+The generated `{YYYY-MM-DDTHH-MM-SS UTC}usage.metrics` file should then be uploaded to the MHS portal for processing.

+## MHS on Kubernetes vs Non-Kubernetes

+The use cases for MHS on Kubernetes are similar to those on Flexnet.
+The integration ensures proper license validation and usage reporting.

+**License Validation**: We have integrated the MHS API with the license manager container to periodically check whether your license is still valid (typically valid for 12 months).
+A grace period is also provided, during which you will receive reminders to renew your license before it expires, ensuring that you don’t face service interruptions.

+**User Session Reporting**: Periodically send user session reports to MHS, allowing the product team to monitor whether you are operating within the allocated package.
+These reports help assess if an upgrade to a higher-tier package is required based on the number of user sessions consumed.